Braije/betiny-core/api/core/mysql.md

 [Back to home](../../README.md)

 # Database
-Feel free to use any other database module but the Mysql come from with the default package.
+Feel free to use any other database module but the Mysql come with the default package.

-    const $ = require('betiny-core');

 ## Mysql 2.0